 Omission is applicable for S-130.

 S-130 products must be tested with Omission checks prior to release by the data producer.
 The data producer must review the check results and address any issues to ensure sufficient quality of the data products.
-It is allowable to publish the data with a quality statement which indicates non-conformance.
+Data should only be published if it passes the test.

 In terms of Omission, S-130 products must at least populate numberOfMissingItems that is the total number of missing items.